8 Alternative Lending Solutions for Businesses to Consider

 Positives

-• Easier to obtain: Many borrowers find the simpler and less stringent application process for P2P financing easier than applying for traditional bank loans.
+• Easier approval: Many borrowers find the simpler and less stringent application process for P2P financing easier than applying for traditional bank loans.
+It is also more forgiving of bad credit.

-• Fast funding: It can take as little as three days to a week to get the financing you need on a P2P platform.
+• Fast funding: Getting the financing you need on a P2P platform can take as little as three days to a week.

 Negatives

-• Variable rates: Interest rates are also variable, meaning that your monthly payments could go up depending on what the Fed does.
+• Variable rates: Interest rates may fluctuate, meaning your monthly payments could go up (or down) depending on market conditions.

-• Not for everyone: Many P2P lenders require borrowers to have a minimum credit score, and some don’t lend to specific sectors or startups.
+• Eligibility limitations: Many P2P lending platforms require borrowers to have a minimum credit score, and some may restrict specific industries or startups from applying.

-Instead of waiting for customers to pay you, sell your invoices to the factoring company.
-They then advance you a lump sum based on a percentage of the invoice amount, typically between 70% and 90%.
-You get the rest, minus the factoring fee, when your customer finally settles up.
+Accounts receivable financing (or invoice factoring) is another alternative lending solution that allows businesses to sell their unpaid invoices to a factoring company.
+The company then advances you a lump sum based on a percentage of the invoice amount, typically between 70% and 90%.
+When the customer pays, you get the rest minus the factoring fee.

 Positives

-• No credit score requirement: Invoice factorers are concerned about your clients’ credit scores, not yours.
+• No credit score requirement: Invoice factorers base their approval rates on your clients’ creditworthiness, not yours.

 Negatives